-For information about all supported checksum algorithms, refer to the CHECKSUM command help or the VSI OpenVMS DCL Dictionary: A-M [https://vmssoftware.com/docs/VSI_DCL_DICT_VOL_I.pdf].
+For information about all supported checksum algorithms, refer to the VSI OpenVMS DCL Dictionary: A-M [https://docs.vmssoftware.com/vsi-openvms-dcl-dictionary-a-m/#CHECKSUM].

-2.1.46.
+3.3.27.
 VSI C Run-Time Library (C RTL) Update

-VSI OpenVMS x86-64 V9.2-1 includes the updated VSI C Run-Time Library (C RTL).
+VSI OpenVMS x86-64 V9.2-2 includes an updated VSI C Run-Time Library (C RTL).
 The update provides bug fixes, as well as new functions, including the additional C99 Standard functions, new constants, new and updated header files.